 The Bone Mesa Domestic Water District is a special district located in the North Fork Valley in Delta County, Colorado near the towns of Paonia and Hotchkiss.
 The District water supply consists of two springs fed by watersheds located on the flanks of Land’s End Peak within the Gunnison National Forest.
 The springs are classified as groundwater under the direct influence of surface water (GWUDI) by the Colorado Department of Public Health and Environment (CDPHE).

-O f the flow from the Gelwick Springs, 10.69 gallons per minute is delivered via underground pipe to a district treatment plant and subsequently to two treated water storage tanks with a volume of 35,000 gallons each.
+Of the flow from the Gelwick Springs, 10.69 gallons per minute is delivered via an underground pipe to a district treatment plant and subsequently to two treated water storage tanks with a volume of 35,000 gallons each.
 Treatment for the Mays and Gelwick Spring water is chlorination and filtration meeting CDPHE requirements for GWUDI.
-The entire system is gravity fed, which means that no pumps are used in the delivery of water.
+The entire system is gravity-fed, which means that no pumps are used in the delivery of water.
 The Mays and Gelwick line tank levels and flow rates are monitored by a telemetry system.